omry/omegaconf/docs/source/usage.rst

 Default values
 ^^^^^^^^^^^^^^
-You can provided default values directly in the accessing code:
+You can provide default values directly in the accessing code:

 .. doctest:: loaded